-Participants were instructed to refrain from vigorous physical activity for 24 hours before the testing session and to maintain their usual diet, avoiding large meals, energy drinks, or caffeinated beverages in the two hours preceding the tests.
-Consistency was ensured by having the same group of investigators conduct all measurements at the same time of day for all participants, with the testing room maintained at a constant temperature of 22°C and a humidity level of 55-60%.
+Participants were instructed to refrain from vigorous physical activity for 24 h before the testing session and to maintain their usual diet, avoiding large meals, energy drinks, or caffeinated beverages in the 2 h preceding the tests.
+Consistency was ensured by having the same group of investigators conduct all measurements at the same time of day for all participants, with the testing room maintained at a constant temperature of 22°C and a humidity level of 55%-60%.
 Following anamnesis and familiarization, testing commenced with collecting anthropometric data, including body mass and body fat analysis using a Tanita-305 body-fat analyzer (Tanita Corp), height (KaWe PERSON-CHECK stadiometer, Kirchner & Wilhelm GMBH + Co.
-KG), and dominant leg calf girths (ROLLFIX ® DIA Ø, Hoechstmass Balzer GMBH), following the International Society for the Advancement of Kinanthropometry (ISAK) guidelines (21).
+KG), and dominant leg calf girths (ROLLFIX DIA Ø, Hoechstmass Balzer GMBH), following the International Society for the Advancement of Kinanthropometry (ISAK) guidelines (21).

 Figure 1 illustrates the experimental procedures.
-After determination of anthropometric characteristics B-mode ultrasound (Telemed, Lithuania) was used to examine the gastrocnemius lateralis (GL), gastrocnemius medialis (GM) and soleus (SOL) muscles, and the Achilles tendon (AT).
-Then participants performed a standard warm-up on a stationary bike followed by a passive resistive protocol and maximal voluntary isometric contractions of the plantar flexors at 0°, 10°, 20° and 30° ankle joint angles angle using a calibrated Biodex System 4 dynamometer (Biodex Medical Systems).
-To record muscle activity, self-adhesive pre-amplified electrodes (F3010 FIAB) were attached to shaved, abraded, and cleaned skin regions over the GL and SOL muscles, following SENIAM recommendations (22), with ground electrodes fixed over the malleolus.
-Surface electromyographic (sEMG) signals were sampled at 1000 Hz and synchronized with the dynamometer through a Biopac 12-bit-to-digital converter system (EL254S, Biopac Systems) and AcqKnowledge software (version 4.1, Biopac Systems).
+After determination of anthropometric characteristics, B-mode ultrasound (Telemed, Lithuania) was used to examine the gastrocnemius lateralis (GL), gastrocnemius medialis (GM) and soleus (SOL) muscles, and the Achilles tendon (AT).
+Then participants performed a standard warm-up on a stationary bike followed by a passive resistive protocol and maximal voluntary isometric contractions of the plantar flexors at 0° , 10° , 20°, and 30° ankle joint angles angle using a calibrated Biodex System 4 dynamometer (Biodex Medical Systems).
+To record muscle activity, self-adhesive preamplified electrodes (F3010 FIAB) were attached to shaved, abraded, and cleaned skin regions over the GL and SOL muscles, following SENIAM recommendations (22), with ground electrodes fixed over the malleolus.
+Surface electromyographic (sEMG) signals were sampled at 1,000 Hz and synchronized with the dynamometer through a Biopac 12-bit-to-digital converter system (EL254S, Biopac Systems) and AcqKnowledge software (v.4.1, Biopac Systems).
 Recognizing the potential impact of subcutaneous adiposity on sEMG signal quality in individuals with obesity, we performed a pilot study to ensure adequate signal integrity without signal artifacts or apparent attenuations before data collection.
-Subsequently, gas exchange was determined during resting in sitting and standing positions, during a calf-raise exercise protocol and a recovery period.
-The exercise consisted in a 30-s calf raise test (CRT), where in addition to gas exchange, the dominant leg ankle joint displacement was tracked by recording the motion of the marked malleolus (23).
+Subsequently, gas exchange was determined during resting in sitting and standing positions, during a calf-raise